 Once relegated to limited use cases, 3D printing is now being used for full-scale production.

-In fact, according to one survey, roughly 40% of manufacturers used 3D printing for full-scale production in 2019.
+In fact, according to one survey, roughly 40% of manufacturers used 3D printing for full-scale production.
 This is compared to just 21% in 2018.

 Currently, most of the demand comes from producers that develop industrial, electronic, or consumer goods.